-Thanks to Elsevier Mathematical Sciences Sponsorship Fund I will be able to attend the ICM 2018 (International Congress of Mathematics).
+Thanks to the Elsevier Mathematical Sciences Sponsorship Fund, I will be able to attend the ICM 2018 (International Congress of Mathematics) where I have been selected to present my work in a short communication session.
 ICM is one of the largest and most prestigious meetings in mathematics and takes place every four years.
 The most distinguished prizes, such as Fields medals, are awarded during the conference.
 Therefore this will be a great opportunity to meet and hear some of the leading experts of many mathematical topics.
 The variety and the topic range is very wide, which gives a great opportunity to get an overview of current state of art of mathematics.
 ICM is an unique event that can for me, as a young researcher, have a big effect.

 Florida Atlantic University, USA

 Yuan Wang received her Ph.D. degree in Mathematics from Rutgers University in 1990.
 Since then she has been with the Department of Mathematics at Florida Atlantic University, where she is currently a Professor.